SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Investigating_OpenSearch_Issues.md

 opensearch.service: Consumed 57.702s CPU time.
 ``

-It could be that you may need to increase the start timeout for systemd.
-To do this, execute below steps:
+It could be that you may need to increase the start timeout for systemd (see [systemd](https://systemd.io/)).
+To do this, execute the steps below:

 1. Open the configuration using Nano editor.